 * * *

 First we dig a trench.
-I do most of the work, as the largest.
+I do most of the work, as the largest, with the only available shovel.
 Strange, to connect largeness to myself; I'd always enjoyed my diminutive status among my beefier friends.
 But next to ill-fed children, stunted all their lives, I loom like a behemoth, this great, muscular thing clattering around in chains, heaving a pit out of the dirt for them.
 (Farmer had a dog like that, in the days before the ship.
 Big ol' shoulders moved just like hers where she's rolled the sleeves away.
 Big ol' thing--Farmer said he'd feed me to her if I didn't move along and get out of Papa's way.)

 And why don't they unshackle me again like yesterday?
 Where could I go?
 Is it that my labors make them realize just how strong I actually am, that they didn't kidnap some mere debutante?
 It heartens me, that I scare them just a little, that I make them reevaluate.
 All the same, the chain gets in the way.
 (I can see the ol' bitch now, straining against those chains, growling and whining like a hundred dogs, barking like the sound itself had teeth.)

 I find the labor easy, other than that.
 It works the kinks out of my arms with a more familiar motion; my muscles remember archaeological digs--my second favorite hobby.
 The shovel practically falls into the soft, damp earth, and the fragrance almost nourishes me of itself, richer than the clay and sand of home.
 Birds sing overhead, darting bits of color in the leaves.
 Blood pumps tingling through my limbs and the sweat unclogs my pores and I feel happy, actually happy.
 (I fooled Farmer, though.
 Farmer never pet that dog, maybe never dared.
 I brought her bits of my own supper--bet he never thought I'd spare enough for that.
 I made a friend of that dog.)